5 Frames with an IR-Converted Lumix ZS3/TZ7 in Iceland – By Dave Powell

 IMPORTANT: Use the kind of sturdy Phillips screwdriver that’s described in the Part 1 video.
 If you try one of the skinny drivers that come in hardware store sets, you may not have enough torque to break the “thread lock” that camera manufacturers sometimes use.
 And you could easily strip the tiny screw heads.

 I did deviate from Part 2’s method for attaching the filter to the lens.
-Instead of using epoxy glue, I preferred something almost as strong and much more controllable and reversible: the thick, two-sided mounting tape that’s sold in most craft-supply stores.
+Instead of using epoxy glue, I preferred something almost as strong, but much more controllable and reversible: the thick, two-sided mounting tape that’s sold in most craft-supply stores.
 It’s:

 • Easily cut into any desired shape (glue is much harder to control)